hse-scila/EyeFeatures/tutorials/AOI_definition_tutorial.md

 # AOI definition tutorial
 This tutorial describes methods and utilities for AOI definition.
-Firstly, we will import all AOI methods and load the dataset.
+Firstly, we will import all AOI methods and load the dataset.\
+> Tip: The dataset should include preprocessed data with fixations.
+If the data isn't preprocessed, and you want to learn how to do this, then explore the preprocessing tutorial.

 ```python